 To calculate the Risk-Standardized Mortality Rate, first divide the predicted deaths by the expected deaths.
 The result is the Standardized Mortality Rate.
 Next, multiply the Standardized Mortality Rate by the National Observed Mortality Rate from Table 2 to get the Risk-Standardized Mortality Rate.
-When this value is rounded to six decimals, it should match the Risk-Standardized Mortality Rate found in Table 2.
-The Excel formulas used for the calculations are show in column BH.
-The result of those calculations are shown in column BI.
+When this value is rounded to six decimal places, it should match the Risk-Standardized Mortality Rate found in Table 2.
+The Excel formulas used for the calculations are show in Column BH.
+The result of those calculations are shown in Column BI.

-The Performance Period Survival Rate is calculated as 1 minus the Risk-Standardized Mortality Rate.
-When this value is rounded to six decimal places, it should match the Performance Period Survival Rate in Table 2.
-The Excel formula used for the calculation is shown in column BH.
+The Performance Period Survival Rate is calculated as 1 - the Risk-Standardized Mortality Rate.
+When this value is rounded to six decimal places, it should match the Performance Period Survival Rate found in Table 2.
+The Excel formula used for the calculation is shown in Column BH.
 The result of the calculation is shown in BI.
 Due to differences in rounding between SAS and Excel, there may be minor differences at the fifth and sixth decimal places.
 When CMS calculates your hospital's rates, it uses SAS Viya.
-The values in your HSR are based on SAS calculations.
+The values in your HSR are based on these SAS calculations.

-Now, I will discuss the [Hospital] VBP Program complication HSR.
+Now, I will discuss the fiscal year 2025 Hospital VBP Program complication HSR.